mixmastamyk/console/readme.rst

     Try the*
     `Sphinx docs <https://mixmastamyk.bitbucket.io/console/>`_
     *instead.
-    When you see "😉" in a comment, that's a reminder.*
+    When you see "😉" in a comment, that's a reminder you're not getting the full monty.*

 .. code-block:: python